 Most employees who have been injured in an on-the-job accident in North Carolina will be eligible for workers’ compensation.
-You should have your application for worker’s comp benefits completed or reviewed by a North Carolina workers comp lawyer.
+You should have your application for worker’s comp benefits completed or reviewed by a Raleigh workers’ compensation lawyer.

-If you have already applied for workers’ comp benefits and your claim has been denied, a North Carolina workers comp lawyer can appeal that denial on your behalf.
+If you have already applied for workers’ comp benefits and your claim has been denied, a workers’ compensation attorney can appeal that denial on your behalf.
 Once you have been approved for worker’s compensation benefits, when do you actually start receiving checks?

-If you keep reading this brief discussion of workers’ compensation benefits in North Carolina, you’ll learn that answer, and the application, approval, and appeals processes will be explained.
-You will also learn what a workers compensation attorney Raleigh NC will do on your behalf.
+If you’ll keep reading this brief discussion of workers’ compensation benefits in North Carolina, you’ll learn that answer, and the application, approval, and appeals processes will be explained.
+You will also learn what a Raleigh workers’ compensation attorney will do on your behalf.

 What is Workers’ Compensation?
 How Does It Work?